Custard-Style Yogurt Recipe

 Add Yogurt to the Milk.
 Put the yogurt with live cultures into a small bowl.
 Gradually stir in enough of the warm milk to liquefy the mixture and mix until smooth.
 Then pour the liquefied culture back into the large container of milk and stir gently to distribute.
-Pour the milk into jars and place in the Proofer.
+Pour the milk into jars, cover by resting lid on each jar, and place in the Proofer.
 Tip: For proper heat circulation and the most accurate culturing temperature, arrange the jars so that they are not directly over the center of the Proofer.
 Be certain there is no water in the water tray.
 The water tray is not needed for making yogurt.
 You can remove it from the Proofer, if you like or leave it in place but do not add water because it will affect temperature settings.

 Culture at 120 °F / 49 °C for an Hour, then Lower the Heat to 86 °F / 30 °C. Set a kitchen timer for one hour, then after that hour turn the Proofer down to 86 °F / 30 °C. It’s important not to let the yogurt remain at 120 °F / 49 °C for more than an hour in order to avoid the whey separation and lumpy texture that come from culturing too hot.